netxms/netxms-doc/admin/topology.rst

 ============================

-It is possible to find switch port where any given node is connected (sometimes called "connection point" in management console).
+It is possible to find switch port where any given node is connected (sometimes called "connection point" in management client).
 To find out node's connection point, right-click on node object, and select :guilabel:`Find switch port` in pop-up menu.
 Message box with search results will pop up, and if port is found, search results view will be opened (or updated if already open).
 Search results